iredmail/docs/en_US/howto/dovecot2_4.imapsieve.md

 * Directories:
     - `/etc/dovecot/sieve/pipe`: used to store script called by `imap_sieve` plugin.
     - `/var/vmail/imapsieve_copy`: used to store reported spam/ham emails.
+    - `/var/vmail/imapsieve_copy`: used to store reported spam/ham emails.
+    - `/var/vmail/sieve/global`: used for global sieve scripts.
+    - `/var/vmail/sieve/imap-spam`: used for global scripts, but in the **imap context**.

+!!! attention
+    The last two dirs are new for dovecot 2.4.

 * Files:
-    - `/var/vmail/sieve/report_spam.sieve`: used to save a copy of reported spam.
+    - `/var/vmail/sieve/imap-spam/report_spam.sieve`: used to save a copy of reported spam.
-    - `/var/vmail/sieve/report_ham.sieve`: used to save a copy of reported ham.
+    - `/var/vmail/sieve/imap-spam/report_ham.sieve`: used to save a copy of reported ham.
 * Shell script:
     - `/etc/dovecot/sieve/pipe/imapsieve_copy`